dubzzz/pure-rand/README.md

 // Calling jump is recommended whenever you want to build non-overlapping subsequences const gen4 = prand.xoroshiro128plus(seed);
 const offsetGen4 = gen4.jump();
-// In the case of xoroshiro128plus,
+// In the case of:
+// - xoroshiro128plus - jump is equivalent to 2^64 calls to next
-// jump is equivalent to 2^64 calls to next
+// - xorshift128plus  - jump is equivalent to 2^64 calls to next
 ```

 Module import can also be done using one of the following syntaxes: